Light neutral-meson production in pp collisions at $\mathbf{\sqrt{s}}$ = 13 TeV

 This effect was emulated in the \ac{MC} simulation in order to be corrected.
 Furthermore, the purity of \g clusters is enhanced by rejecting clusters likely to be produced from charged particles.
-This is accomplished through the use of a geometrical track-cluster matching approach, while additionally considering the disparity between the track momentum $p_{\text{track}}$ and $E_{\text{cluster}}$.
-Only matched clusters that satisfy the condition $E_{\text{cluster}}/p_{\text{track}}~<$~1.75 are rejected.
+This is accomplished through the use of a geometrical track-cluster matching approach, comparing the cluster and estimated track position in the $\eta$ and $\varphi$ direction, while additionally considering the disparity between the track momentum $p_{\text{track}}$ and $E_{\text{cluster}}$.
+Only matched clusters that satisfy the condition $E_{\text{cluster}}/p_{\text{track}}~<$~1.75\,$c$ are rejected.
 The cluster shape $\sigma^{2}_{\mathrm{long}}$ is used to further reduce the hadronic background as well as to differentiate between clusters consisting of one \g and clusters consisting of multiple \g originating mainly from the two-photon \piz decays at high transverse momenta.
 The parameter \ShowerShape is defined as the larger eigenvalue of the covariance matrix of a cluster's energy distribution.
 For the \ac{EMC}, the covariance matrix is calculated in the $\eta$ and $\varphi$ directions~\cite{ALICE:2022qhn}, while for the \ac{PHOS}, it is evaluated in the $x$ and $z$ directions on the front plane~\cite{PHOS_TDR}.
 Consequently, \ShowerShape is dimensionless for the \ac{EMC} but measured in cm$^2$ for the \ac{PHOS}.